openlists/ElectrophysiologyData/README.md

 #### Neuroscience Specific Data Repositories

-- [OpenNeuro](https://openneuro.org/) is a free and open platform for analyzing and sharing neuroimaging data.
-It was originally focused on MRI datasets, but now includes other modalities, including some electrophysiological data.
+- [OpenNeuro](https://openneuro.org/) is a platform for analyzing and sharing neuroimaging data.
+Originally focused on MRI datasets, it now includes other modalities, including some electrophysiological data.
 Data on OpenNeuro is generally organized in BIDS formats.
 - The [DANDI](https://gui.dandiarchive.org/#/) archive ('distributed archives for neurophysiological data integration') is a platform for sharing and processing neurophysioligical data.
 It includes a list of [public datasets](https://gui.dandiarchive.org/#/dandiset).
 Data on DANDI is generally organized in NWB format.
+- The [DABI](https://dabi.loni.usc.edu/home) repository ('data archive BRAIN initiative') is a platform for storing and processing invasive neurophysioligical data, in particular for the BRAIN initiative.
+- The [EBrains](https://ebrains.eu/) platform for the European Union's 'Human Brain Project' includes a data portal with available data, including some extra- and intra-cranial human recordings

 #### General Purpose Data Repositories